Getting Started

 Run:

-pybench examples/
+pybench run examples/

 Filter and tweak at runtime:

-pybench examples/ -k hello -P repeat=5 -P n=10_000
+pybench run examples/ -k hello -P repeat=5 -P n=10_000

 Isolating the hot path (context mode)